Koli Christians: Beliefs

-The Christian Kolis follow or worship both Hindu deities and the Christian god.
+Some Christian Kolis worship both Hindu idols and the Christian God.
 Christian Kolis also venerate the Hindu Koli goddess Ekvira in the Karla Caves and the deity Bhairava in Jejuri.
-Christian kolis dress up statues of Mary in their traditional Koli sarees.
+Christian Kolis dress up statues of St Mary in their ethnic Koli saris.

 Classification

 The Koli Christians of Maharashtra are classified as Other Backward Class (OBC) by the National Commission for Backward Classes and the Government of Maharashtra and Government of Goa.